grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 //...other initialization
 ```

-Now, in our case, we need to create new messages dynamically, one demand, so we need a factory for them.
+Now, in our case, we need to create new messages dynamically, on demand, so we need a factory for them.
 We will also instantiate this factory in the composition root and pass both encodings inside:

 ```csharp
 //...other initialization